-The EDE audit approval process for upstream EDE Entities subject to audit requirements 95 depends on the exact functionality and systems implemented by the upstream EDE Entities.
+The EDE audit approval process for upstream EDE Entities subject to audit requirements 98 depends on the exact functionality and systems implemented by the upstream EDE Entities.
 Regardless of the upstream EDE Entity's functionality, the upstream EDE Entity audit review and approval process is similar to the primary EDE Entity audit review and approval process (Section X.D, Audit Submission Compliance Review).
 CMS will review the audit package with subject matter experts and generate compliance findings for the Entity to resolve.
 For both the privacy and security audit and the business requirements audit (if applicable), the Entity should expect to receive multiple rounds of feedback from CMS.
 This process may take several months or more (e.g., potentially a year or more) to resolve all critical risks that the Entity must address prior to advancing in the audit queue.
 In order to progress through the audit queue, an Entity must thoroughly address the risks identified by CMS and provide sufficient documentation of the resolution of the risk(s).
-After resolving all risks, if CMS has already approved the upstream
+After resolving all risks, if CMS has already approved the upstream EDE Entity's primary EDE Entity, CMS will countersign the upstream EDE Entity's EDE Business Agreement and work with the Hub and the primary EDE Entity to activate the upstream EDE Entity's EDE connection.

-95 Upstream EDE Entities with audit requirements include hybrid issuer upstream EDE Entities implementing SSO (Section IV.A.v Privacy and Security Audit Requirements for Hybrid Issuer Upstream EDE Entities Implementing Single Sign-On) and hybrid non-issuer upstream EDE Entities (Section IV.A.iv, Privacy and Security Audit Requirements for Hybrid Non-issuer Upstream EDE Entities).
+98 Upstream EDE Entities with audit requirements include hybrid issuer upstream EDE Entities implementing SSO (Section IV.A.v Privacy and Security Audit Requirements for Hybrid Issuer Upstream EDE Entities Implementing Single Sign-On) and hybrid non-issuer upstream EDE Entities (Section IV.A.iv, Privacy and Security Audit Requirements for Hybrid Non-issuer Upstream EDE Entities).